dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-A *reference return* is the expression returned by reference from a method whose return type includes the `ref` or `ref readonly` modifiers (§15.6.1).
-The variable expression of the *reference return* is the *referent* of the *reference return*.
+A ***reference return*** is the expression returned by reference from a method whose return type includes the `ref` or `ref readonly` modifiers (§15.6.1).
+The variable expression of the reference return is the referent of the reference return.

-> *Example:* The following example demonstrates a *reference return* whose *referent* is an element of an array field:
+> *Example:* The following example demonstrates a reference return whose referent is an element of an array field:
 >
 > ```csharp
 > public class C